Yvette Wass (Accredited Sexual And Relationship Psychotherapist)

 St. Catherine's House

-I am a psychosexual and relationship therapist who works with individuals and couples who are experiencing sexual difficulties and/or relationship issues.
+I am a COSRT Accredited Sexual and Relationship Psychotherapist who works with individuals and couples who are experiencing sexual difficulties and/or relationship issues.
 I am also qualified in family counselling and counselling in Emotional Eating Behaviours.

 My therapeutic approach in my relationship/family counselling is integrated so I work systemically and psychodynamically and use some Cognitive Behaviourial Therapy (CBT) techniques too.
 I also embrace the principles that led itself to person centred counselling in terms of being genuine, non judgemental and empathic.
 This blend can be helpful in making sense of you as a person/couple, life experiences and upbringing that may have formed beliefs about yourself, relationships and how you attach to others.
 I also look at the wider context and influences to help you gain insight into your specific difficulties which helps to make sense of your problems, your behaviours and the thoughts and feelings generated.